rchughye/tripping-octo-wight/README.md

 tripping-octo-wight
 ===================
-Primary purpose is to act as a portfolio of sorts for rchughye@uwaterloo.ca .
+Primary purpose is to act as a portfolio of sorts.

 So far includes Project Euler problems and a back end prototype of data mining software

+rchughye@uwaterloo.ca or ilikepi3@gmail.com
+3/6/2014

 Cobb.py
 ===================